-The Day Reporting program is a co-ed program for youth who have been identified to be at - risk for removal from the home.
-These youth may be demonstrating behaviors that require intervention or are just in need of additional support to aid in their success.
+The Day/Evening Reporting program is a co-ed program for youth who have been identified to be at-risk for removal from the home.

 Supervision & Care

-The Day Reporting program provides supervision, meals, and snacks.
-The daily schedule provides structure for program attendees; it helps to ensure the kids stay on task and are working to complete the goals set for them at admission.
+The Day Reporting Center provides supervision, meals, and snacks.
+The daily schedule provides structure for program attendees; it helps to ensure the youth stay on task and are working to complete the goals set for them at admission.

 Independent Living Skills

-Youth attending the Day Reporting program will have opportunities to attend the local YMCA, play various sports at nearby parks, or just have some down time playing card/board games with staff.
+Youth attending the Day Reporting Center will have opportunities to attend the local YMCA, play various sports at nearby parks, or just have some down time playing card/board games with staff.

 Youth will have the opportunity to become involved in their community.
 They will learn the resources available to them and the importance of giving back through community service activities.
 Examples could range from learning how to utilize public transportation to volunteering at the local food bank.

 To learn more about the YOC Day Reporting Program, contact: